 Meanwhile, you might have heard that blue light targets and balances blemish forming bacteria and Near-Infrared optimises overall skin health.
 But when using the BOOST LED Mask in tandem with our Cleanse and Recovery, it offers similar antimicrobial benefits to blue 415nm light treating acne, blemishes, excessively oily skin, blackheads, and whiteheads.
 That said, Blue light on its own does not contribute to rejuvenation or regeneration.
 If blemishes are not present or your blue light is outside of the 415nm range (for example, 460 or 480), it will not have an effect on the skin.

 Red 633nm and Near-Infrared 830nm, on the other hand, will help manage and improve all areas of skin health.
 If blemishes are present, they work on reducing inflammation and speeding up healing time, reducing the potential of pigmentation and scarring.

-TREATING ACNE AT THE LIGHT SALON & AT HOME
+TREATING BLEMISHES AT THE LIGHT SALON & AT HOME

-If we are to treat acne with Blue LED, we recommend our clients zap bacteria with Blue 415nm in The Light Salon and have our clients heal their complexions with the BOOST Red 633nm and Near-Infrared 830nm at-home.
+If we are to treat blemishes with Blue LED, we recommend our clients zap bacteria with Blue 415nm in The Light Salon and have our clients calm and support their complexions with the BOOST Red 633nm and Near-Infrared 830nm at-home.
 When using blue light, it’s essential to protect the eyes.
 Plus, we don’t want to over-treat the skin because if overused, Blue light can darken present pigmentation, which is why we like to treat with Blue in a controlled, salon environment by a professional.

 To that end, three to five sessions a week will offer both skin benefits and stress relief.
 But feel free to increase your dosage when you need more support, and decrease when you mentally and physically feel good and require less.